electrikmilk/cherri/ReadMe.md

 ## Why macOS only?

 Generating valid Shortcuts is only possible on macOS.
-However, I am hoping to add a signing server to the [web editor](https://playground.cherrilang.org) that will turn out valid Shortcuts on any platform with a web browser.
+However, there is a [Cherri Playground](https://playground.cherrilang.org) that outputs valid Shortcuts on any platform with a web browser.

 ### Development on other platforms